rdebullain/SQL_Project_01/starting_with_questions.md

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

 SQL Queries:
+WITH cte_productsorderedbycustomer AS (SELECT   COUNT(fullvisitorid) AS productsordered,
+						fullvisitorid,
+						city,
+						country
+       				       FROM     allsessions
+				       WHERE	city <> 'not available in demo dataset' AND 	city <> '(not set)'
+				       AND	productprice <> 0
+				       GROUP BY fullvisitorid,
+						city,
+						country)

+SELECT   AVG(productsordered) AS avgproductsordered,
+         city,
+	 country
+FROM     cte_productsorderedbycustomer
+GROUP BY city,
+         country;

 Answer:

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

 SQL Queries: